taustation-fan/taustation-fan.github.io/README.md

 In the Ruins you can also search for random encounters ("Look for trouble").
 Each search costs
-5% Agility and Stamina each, and 10% Focus (or 15% for VIPs).
+5% Agility and Stamina each, and 10% Focus.
 When you find somebody, you can engage in combat with them (but you don't have to do so immediately; you can, for example, consume a ration or even retire to your hotel room first for